opensearch-project/project-website/_posts/2023-05-11-Discontinuing-custom-Logstash-distribution.md

 authors:
 - dlv
 date: 2023-05-11 12:30:00 -0500
+meta_description: OpenSearch project will continue to provide Logstash plugins while discontinuing the custom distribution.
 ---

 One of the core [OpenSearch project principles](https://opensearch.org/about.html) is to be used everywhere.